sebastiansutter/techguides/pages/integrate-saas/integrate-saas.md

 ### Lab Prerequisites

 1. You must have an IBM Cloud account.
-The account is free and provides access to everything you need to develop, track, plan, and deploy apps. <a href="https://www.ibm.com/cloud/free/="_blank">Sign up for a Lite Account</a>.
+The account is free and provides access to everything you need to develop, track, plan, and deploy apps.
+[Sign up for an account](https://www.ibm.com/cloud/free/=).
 The account requires an IBMid.
 If you don't have an IBMid, you can create one when you register.

 2. You must have a Salesforce.com developer account.
 You can get one for free from [here](https://developer.salesforce.com/).
 This will be your own permanent developer account.
 Note - Make sure you have created a developer account and not a trial account.
 Trial accounts to do not have access to the Saleforce API, and thus will not work with AppConnect.
 For all of the integrations we will be using the base `Salesforce.com` connector